Time-Variant Variational Transfer for Value Functions: Preliminaries

 \subsection{Variational Transfer of Value Functions}

-In the previously described context, an optimal solution to an RL problem is a greedy policy \wrt an optimal value function that is parametrized by a vector of weights $\theta$.
-Therefore, we can safely consider a distribution over optimal weights $p(\theta)$ instead of the distribution $\mathcal{D}$ over tasks since the latter induces a distribution over optimal $\mathcal{Q}$-functions \cite{tirinzoni2018transfer}.
-Now, given a prior on the weights $p(\theta)$ and a dataset $D=\left<s_h,a_h,r_h,s_{h+1}\right>_{h=1}^N$, the optimal Gibbs posterior minimizing an oracle upper bound on the expected loss is known to be \cite{catoni2007pac}:
+In the context described above, an optimal solution to an RL problem is a greedy policy \wrt an optimal value function that is parameterized by a vector of weights $\theta$.
+Therefore, we can safely consider a distribution over optimal weights $p(\theta)$ instead of the distribution $\mathcal{D}$ over tasks since the latter induces a distribution over optimal $\mathcal{Q}$-functions~\cite{tirinzoni2018transfer}.
+Now, given a prior on the weights $p(\theta)$ and a dataset $D=\left<s_h,a_h,r_h,s_{h+1}\right>_{h=1}^N$, the optimal Gibbs posterior that minimizes an oracle upper bound on the expected loss is known to be~\cite{catoni2007pac}:

-where $\Psi>0$, which will be set to $\psi^{-1}N$, for some constant $\psi>0$ as in \cite{tirinzoni2018transfer}.
-It is worth noticing that $q$ becomes a Bayesian posterior every time $e^{-\Psi ||B_{\theta}||_D^2}$ can be interpreted as the likelihood of $D$.
-Since the integral at the denominator of Equation (\ref{eq:gibbs_posterior}) is intractable, a variational approximation through a parametrized family of posteriors $q_{\xi}$, such that $\xi \in \Xi$, is proposed.
-In this way, it is sufficient to find $\xi^*$ such that $q_{\xi^*}$ minimizes the Kullback-Leibler (KL) divergence \wrt the Gibbs posterior $q$, which is equivalent to minimize the (negative) evidence lower bound (ELBO) \cite{blei2017variational}:
+where $\Psi>0$, which will be set to $\psi^{-1}N$, for some constant $\psi>0$ as in~\cite{tirinzoni2018transfer}.
+It is worth noting that $q$ becomes a Bayesian posterior every time $e^{-\Psi ||B_{\theta}||_D^2}$ can be interpreted as the likelihood of $D$.
+Since the integral at the denominator of Equation~\eqref{eq:gibbs_posterior} is intractable, a variational approximation through a parametrized family of posteriors $q_{\xi}$, such that $\xi \in \Xi$, is proposed.
+In this way, it is sufficient to find $\xi^*$ such that $q_{\xi^*}$ minimizes the Kullback-Leibler (KL) divergence \wrt the Gibbs posterior $q$, which is equivalent to minimizing the (negative) evidence lower bound (ELBO)~\cite{blei2017variational}: